guaix-ucm/numina/doc/creation/example.rst

 We have two types of images that are products of recipes that can be required by other recipes: **master bias** and **master flat**.
-We represent this by creating two new types derived from :class:`~numina.core.products.DataFrameType`  (becasue the new types are images) and :class:`~numina.core.products.DataProductTag`  (because the new types are products that must be handled by both Numina CLI and GTC Control system) classes.
+We represent this by creating two new types derived from :class:`~numina.types.frame.DataFrameType`  (because the new types are images) and :class:`~numina.types.product.DataProductTag`  (because the new types are products that must be handled by both Numina CLI and GTC Control system) classes.

 .. code-block:: python

+    from numina.types.frame import DataFrameType
-    from numina.core.products import DataFrameType, DataProductTag
+    from numina.types.product import DataProductTag

     class MasterBias(DataFrameType, DataProductTag):
         pass